 Lawyers at Lawspeed say the powers-that-be intend to "nail IR35 and expenses tax avoidance schemes," as a precedent to identifying the constituents of such a scheme "so that the net can be widely cast."

 Their meeting with Treasury officials last month confirmed that the government is "determined" to implement the legislation by April 2007,"regardless of the need to amend the draft and the lack of time for agencies and MCs to adjust their affairs."

 This suggests the lobbying efforts the Recruitment and Employment Confederation may go in vain, despite its insistence that more time would ensure greater levels of tax compliance -- something it said the government claims to take seriously.

 Lawspeed's meeting also revealed the new legislation is not intended to penalise genuine umbrella companies that employ their workers and pay fully by way of employment income.

 However officials conceded the draft legislation may need to be altered to make this clearer – an admission that will hearten Marcia Roberts, REC's chief executive, who has said: "Too much is grey."

-The ambiguity of the draft legislation is concerning providers of MSCs, end clients, employment agencies, individual workers - and their advisors.
+The ambiguity of the draft legislation is concerning service providers, end clients, employment agencies, individual workers -- and their advisers.

-Roger Sinclair, legal consultant at Egos Ltd, said: "The proposed legislation, both in relation to the transfer of debt provisions, and in the definition of a Managed Service Company Scheme, is less than clear, and a natural tendency to err on the side of caution for the sake of minimizing perceived risk may have adverse effects on the whole contracting market.
+Roger Sinclair, legal consultant at Egos Ltd said: "The proposed legislation, both in relation to the transfer of debt provisions, and in the definition of a Managed Service Company Scheme, is less than clear, and a natural tendency to err on the side of caution for the sake of minimising perceived risk may have adverse effects on the whole contracting market.